Skip to main content

 Unclear rolloutIncidents during traffic cutoverCanary + instant rollback to previous deploy

-1. Route-by-route runtime isolation: ask AI to split edge-safe routes from Node-dependent routes first, then migrate only the edge-safe set.
+1. Route-by-route runtime isolation: Ask AI to split edge-safe routes from Node-dependent routes first, then migrate only the edge-safe set.

 2. Compatibility shims behind feature flags: AI can generate wrappers, but ship them disabled by default and enable per route.